Britannia Shipyards is partially open with limited hours. See below for information about exhibits that are not accessible during in-person visits.

 “How We Lived Exhibit”

-This exhibit explores the stories of work and play at Britannia between 1910 and 1930, in five buildings situated over the Fraser River: the Murchison Gift Shop, the Manager’s House, the Men’s Bunkhouse, the Point House and the Chinese Bunkhouse.
+This exhibit explores the stories of work and play at Britannia between 1910 and 1930, in five buildings situated over the Fraser River: the Murchison Visitor Centre, the Manager’s House, the Men’s Bunkhouse, the Point House and the Chinese Bunkhouse.

 For interactive 3D exhibit tours of the Manager's House, Men's Bunkhouse, Point House and Visitor Centre, click on the links below.
 (Works with Google Chrome, Firefox or IE 11+):